muhammadnouman911/Autoencoder/README.md

 * **Anomaly Detection**: Identify unusual patterns or outliers in datasets, making autoencoders ideal for fraud detection or quality control.
 * **Generative Modeling**: Create new, synthetic data points based on what the model has learned about the original dataset.
 This is the foundation for generating realistic images, sounds, or text.

+## 🔥 Cool Use Cases

+* **Image Denoising**: Remove noise from noisy images and restore them to their original quality.
+* **Data Anomaly Detection**: Find outliers or errors in data, whether it's fraud detection in finance or defect detection in manufacturing.
+* **Generative AI**: Use Variational Autoencoders to generate brand new data that looks like your original dataset (e.g., generate new images, audio, etc.).
+* **Compression for Storage**: Reduce the size of image, audio, or video files without losing critical information, making it easier to store or transmit large datasets.